grzesiek-galezowski/tdd-ebook/manuscript/212_How_are_the_connections_made.md

 }
 ```

 This allows us to overwrite the current observer with a new one should we ever need to do it.
-Note that, as I mentioned, this is the place where registration approach differs from the "pass inside a message" approach, where we also received a recipient in a message, but for immediate use.
-Here, we don't use the recipient (i.e. the observer) when we get it, but instead we save it for later use.
+Note that, as I mentioned, this is the place where the registration approach differs from the "pass inside a message" approach, where we also received a recipient in a message, but for immediate use.
+Here, we don't use the recipient (i.e. the observer) when we get it, but instead, we save it for later use.

 ### Communication of intent: optional dependency